-Going concern
+Going Concern

-Commencing June 2016, the Company ceased receiving revenue related to the 60 percent interest of its indirect subsidiary, Niko Exploration (Block 9) Ltd. ("Niko Block 9"), in the Block 9 production sharing contract ("PSC") in Bangladesh, due to legal cases related to this and other ownership interests in Bangladesh (see Note 21(a) of the consolidated financial statements for the year ended March 31, 2021 for further details on these matters}.
-In addition, since fiscal 2019, the Company has been in default of its Facilities Agreement (see Note 10 of the consolidated financial statements for the year ended March 31, 2021) with its senior lenders (the "Lenders") and has not recognized or received any oil and gas revenue.
-At March 31, 2021, the Company has significant existing liabilities, obligations and contingent liabilities (see Note 21 of the consolidated financial statements for the year ended March 31, 2021).
-An adverse outcome on one or more of the claims impacting the Company and its subsidiaries could significantly and negatively impact the future cash flows of the Company and further deteriorate its overall liquidity.
+Commencing June 2016, the Company ceased receiving revenue related to the 60 percent interest of its indirect subsidiary, Niko Exploration (Block 9) Ltd. ("Niko Block 9"), in the Block 9 production sharing contract ("PSC") in Bangladesh, due to legal cases related to this and other ownership interests in Bangladesh (see Note 21(a) of the consolidated financial statements for the year ended March 31, 2022 for further details on these matters).
+In addition, since fiscal 2019, the Company has been in default of its Facilities Agreement (see Note 11 of the consolidated financial statements for the year ended March 31, 2022) with its senior lenders (the "Lenders") and has not recognized or received any oil and gas revenue.
+At March 31, 2022, the Company has significant existing liabilities, obligations and contingent liabilities (see Note 21 of the consolidated financial statements for the year ended March 31, 2022).
+The Company and its subsidiaries are subject to various claims from other parties and an adverse outcome on one or more of the claims impacting the Company and its subsidiaries could significantly and negatively impact the future cash flows of the Company and further deteriorate its overall liquidity.
 Currently, the Company's primary focus is on attempting to realize value related to amounts for which the Company believes are owed to its subsidiaries that hold interests in Bangladesh and attempting to collect income and other tax refunds in India, with any realized value likely to be for the ultimate benefit of its Lenders.
 There is no guarantee that the Company will be successful in realizing any value in these endeavors.